 Employers seeking to file an H-1B cap subject petition are required to complete an online registration for each foreign worker.
-The online registration will open at 12pm EST on March 1, 2022 and close at 12pm EST on March 18, 2022.
+The online registration usually opens in early March and closes in about 2-3 weeks.
 If USCIS receives more than 20,000 H-1B petitions towards the master's cap, a separate lottery process will take place.
 USCIS will apply the random selection process to the regular cap petitions prior to conducting the master's H-1B lottery.
 Any master's cap petitions not selected in the regular lottery will be eligible for selection in the master's H-1B lottery, effectively granting master's degree holders two opportunities at H-1B status.
 Petitioners selected in a computerized lottery will be afforded at least 90 days from the date of the selection notification to prepare and submit their H-1B petitions.
-It is possible that USCIS may run an additional lottery later in the year, if there are still visas available for the fiscal year.
+It is possible that USCIS may run an additional lottery later in the year, if there are still visas available for the fiscal year, but given the high demand for H-1B numbers, the second lottery will be unlikely.